STUDENT ASSISTANT INFORMATION

 - When you find jobs that you are interested in, apply as indicated.
 For more information about how to search or if you need assistance finding a job, visit the Student Involvement and Career Center in Student Services Building 206 or call 415-338-1761.

 Before you can be hired for a Student Assistant job, you need to complete the I-9 (Employment Eligibility Verification) process.
-To complete the process, come to the Office of Student Financial Aid, One Stop Student Services Building.
+To complete the process, go to the Dean of Students office, SSB 403, Monday thru Friday between 9am and 4pm.
 Two pieces of documentation are required:

 A photo identification that establishes identity.
 Acceptable documents are: a State-issued driver's license or a State-issued ID card with a photograph, U.S. Military card or a student photo identification card.